AARP Hearing Center

 Since then, she and millions of other older adults who rely on health coverage through the Affordable Care Act federal and state health insurance marketplaces enacted under the ACA have benefited from those enhanced premium tax credits, a form of savings that emerged in 2021 and expanded upon federal tax credits already available to low-income enrollees.
 Those tax credits lowered the cost of marketplace plans across the board.

 But the enhanced premium tax credits are set to expire at the end of this year.
-They have also become a sticking point in negotiations to avoid a government shutdown on October 1.
-At the time, Republican leaders said they wouldn't fold an extension of these tax credit into a temporary measure to keep the government open.
-Democratic leaders refused to support a funding bill without it.
+They also became a sticking point in negotiations to avoid a government shutdown as Democrats pressed for an extension of the tax credits.

 Join Our Fight to Protect Older Americans